port-labs/terraform-provider-port-labs/docs/resources/port_integration.md

 **NOTE:** This resource manages existing integration and integration mappings, not for creating new integrations.

+Docs about integrations can be found [here](https://docs.getport.io/integrations-index/).

-Docs about integration and be found [here](https://docs.getport.io/integrations-index/).
+Docs about how to import existing integrations and manage their mappings can be found [here](https://docs.getport.io/build-your-software-catalog/custom-integration/iac/terraform/examples/import-and-manage-integration).

 ```hcl